 Simple hand-drawn scamps are ‘roughs’ that creatives use when working on project concepts and ideas.
-It’s a sketch of an idea and represents how the concept works and mostly does not get seen by the customer.
+It’s a sketch of an idea and represents how the concept works.

 When I started out as a designer the scamp was usually presented to the client over lunch on a paper napkin!
 This would often result in us getting the nod that we were thinking along the same lines.
 It was simple but very effective.